picocms/Pico/about.md

 * Using `capture` because I couldn't concatenate 'site.github.url' with uri using 'assign'.

 Let's get this out of the way: Pico is *not* a turn-key solution.
-If your goal is to deploy a generic-looking website without getting your hands dirty, Pico is probably not for you.

-* Is this too discouraging?
-* Focus on / emphasize advantages over disadvantages
-  * Highlight extendability and small footprint
-  * "small footprint" implies they may need to get their hands dirty.
+Pico's trades one-click setups and complex management interfaces for flexibility and a lightweight footprint.
+If a little bit of reading and some basic configuration sounds like too much then Pico is probably not for you.

 That being said, Pico is incredibly extendable and customizable.
 With a very small amount of configuration, you'll find yourself with a very personalized experience.
 There's also a growing community creating ready-to-go [themes and plugins](#flexibility-and-customization) for Pico.
 It is very possible to get started with Pico even with [no prior knowledge of HTML](#web-pages-without-html).
 You'll find however that a little bit of coding knowledge will get you a long way.